 Please note all the links on this page worked when it was published, but since they go to other people's web sites I cannot guaranteee they will always work.
 Don't forget to press the back button on your browser to return here after you visit the linked sites.

-The Life Story of Margarita James Tame (nee Proom) |
+Margarita James Tame (nee Proom) 1920-2016

 Margarita James Proom was born in September 1920 in a two bedroom, upstairs flat in Ryton Terrace, Seaton Sluice, Northumberland.
-She was the first child to Dorothy Proom (nee James), and John William Proom, also known as Jack or Jigger and was christened at St. Paul's Church in Seaton Sluice.
+She was the first child to Dorothy Proom (nee James), and John William Proom, also known as Jack or ‘Jigger’ and was christened at St. Paul's Church in Seaton Sluice.

 The Harbour at Seaton Sluice

-Here is a picture of Margarita as a
+Here is a picture of Margarita as a baby.

 Margarita's parents moved only once more, to a two bedroom, terraced house at 16 Beresford Road, Seaton Sluice.
-It was here that her brother Robert Henry (known as Robin) was born in January 1936.
+It was here that her brother Robert Henry Proom (known as Robin) was born in January 1936.

-When Rita was about 6 years old, she remember one night seeing the R100 Airship flying over the village all lit up.
+When Rita was about 6 years old, she remembered one night seeing the R100 Airship flying over the village all lit up.
 Later in her childhood she also saw the ship Mauritania sailing on the horizon, not long before it went to be broken up.

-This is Margarita aged 10, with her sister
+This is Margarita aged 10, with her sister Lucy.

-pictured is her brother Robin and her mother
+Also pictured is her brother Robin and her mother

 In April 1934 Rita was confirmed at the Parish Church of Our lady of Delaval and took her first communion on 15th April.